A11nSt31n/Spark.Khayr/README.md

-# Khayr Aggregator ✨📅
+# Khayr Aggregator
-This is a community-focused project to support @spark.khayr — an initiative aimed at empowering local Muslims in their knowledge-seeking pursuits and hijrah journey through the sharing of information and volunteer opportunities to foster a strong sense of community.
+Aggregator is defined to be a website or program that collects related items of content and displays them or links to them.
+This is a community-focused project to support @spark.khayr in its efforts.

-## 📌 Project Goal
+## Project Goal
 To automate the collection, categorization, and organization of Islamic events, workshops, classes, and volunteer drives across Singapore, enabling easier dissemination through Instagram and public calendars.
 This aims to reduce manual workload and improve accessibility for seekers of knowledge.

-## 🚀 Objectives
+## Objectives

 - Extract event details from public Telegram channels (e.g. Raudhatul Jannah SG)
 - Parse poster images and event blurbs using OCR and NLP
 - Automatically populate a structured dataset with:
-  - 📅 Date & Time
+  - Date & Time
-  - 🕌 Venue / Online platform
+  - Venue / Online platform
-  - 🧕🏻 Target audience (e.g. ladies-only, youth, open)
+  - Target audience (e.g. ladies-only, youth, open)
-  - 💸 Price (free/paid)
+  - Price (free/paid)
-  - 🕓 Duration / commitment period
+  - Duration / commitment period
-  - 🔁 Recurring class indicator
+  - Recurring class indicator
-  - 📣 Event type (e.g. talk, class, volunteer drive)
+  - Event type (e.g. talk, class, volunteer drive)
 - Build a simple dashboard or feed to review, filter, and schedule posts/stories

 ## ⚙️ Tools & Tech Stack